battlemesh/battlemesh-test-docs/v8/lessons-learned.rst

     * **routing team**: developers of all the routing protocol involved oversee the whole process, with particular attention to the test plan phase, configuration and test scripts
+* have people work in parallel on different indipendent tasks to speed up the process